atfa/atfa/README.md

 ## Professional Memberships & Recognition

+- **IEEE Membership**
+  - Recognized as a Member in good standing through December 2024, reflecting my dedication to advancing technology on both personal and professional fronts.

-- **Technical Committee Member**
+- **ICAIBD 2024 Technical Committee Member**
   - _The 7th International Conference on Artificial Intelligence and Big Data (ICAIBD 2024)_
   - A prestigious role acknowledging my academic contributions and expertise in AI and Big Data.

-- **IEEE Membership**
-  - Recognized as a Member in good standing through December 2024, reflecting my dedication to advancing technology on both personal and professional fronts.
+- **Session Chair of Machine Learning and Image Modeling in Image Processing on ICAIBD 2024**
+  - _The 7th International Conference on Artificial Intelligence and Big Data (ICAIBD 2024)_
+  - A prestigious role acknowledging my academic contributions and expertise in AI and Big Data.

 ## Professional Experience